 A subnet reserves private IP addresses within a broader cloud network.
 Users cannot access these private IP addresses from the public internet, which is why subnets can prevent other users from accessing your VPC.
 As a result, subnets achieve the goal of segmenting off part of the network for a single user.

-The Advantages Of A Virtual Private Cloud
+Advantages Of A Virtual Private Cloud

-While a virtual private cloud is the halfway point when it comes to a private cloud vs a public cloud, it has few of the disadvantages of either.
+While a virtual cloud is the halfway point when it comes to a private cloud vs a public cloud, it has few of the disadvantages of either.
 In many cases, it combines the relative advantages of both models while having other additional advantages.

 Reliable Cloud Services

 Any public network is subject to inconsistent service as your website and others experience greater traffic.
-The fundamental advantage of the virtual private cloud is that you, the customer, can always procure the resources you need.
+The fundamental advantage of the private virtual cloud is that you, the customer, can always procure the resources you need.

 Save On Costs